This article was published in the Frankfurter Allgemeine on 7 September 2021 by journalist LAURA SALM-REIFFERSCHEIDT with photographer …

 Blue Ventures

-Blue Ventures is our main partner for the Management of Marine Resources component.
-They provide us with support on all aspects of our program and support the institutional development of the NGO.
+Blue Ventures is our key partner for the Marine Programme.
+They provide us with support on all marine work and support the institutional development of the NGO.

 CIRAD